Universality of shocks in conserved driven single-file motions with bottlenecks

 For a DW at $x=1/2$ with HD and LD segments covering $T_A$ and $T_B$, respectively, BLs of vanishing thickness in TL form at $j=1$ and $j=L$.
 Current conservation gives the $\alpha,\,\beta,\,f,\,\mu,\,q$-dependent {\em nonuniversal} BL densities

 for $N^{*}=L$; see SM~\cite{sm} for $N^{*}=N_{0}$.
 As $\alpha$ and $\beta$ increase with $\mu$ and $q$ fixed, $\rho_1 \to 1$ and $\rho_L \to 0$, while the DW remains fixed at $x=1/2$, defining the UDW phase.
 For larger $\mu$, the DW however can move to $T_{B}$ crossing the entry-end $x=0$ of $T_A$ (same as the exit-end $x=1$ of $T_B$; see Fig.~\ref{model-diagram}), giving the HD-DW phase, and finally returns to $x=1/2$ giving the HD-HD phase.
 Current conservation in UDW and HD-DW phases gives $\rho_\text{LD}=q/(1+q)=1-\rho_\text{HD}$.
 As $q \to 1$, the DW height, $\rho_\text{HD} - \rho_\text{LD}$, gradually decreases vanishing at $q=1$, resulting in the MC phase.
+The UDWs and BLs in this model can be rationalized considering that when a UDW is formed {\em behind} the local defect, i.e., in sublattice $T_A$, the stationary density should be controlled by its exit rate $q$.
+Furthermore, a UDW smoothly reduces to the MC phase density, which has two BLs on both sides, for $q\rightarrow 1$.
 The UDW position is independent of {\em all} of $\alpha,\,\beta,\,q,\,\mu,\,f$, and the height depends {\em only} on $q$.
 Thus a UDW is controlled only by $q$.
 Hence in a renormalization group language, $q$ appears as the only relevant operator in UDW phase, with everything else {\em irrelevant}, reminiscent of universal critical phenomena~\cite{chaikin}; see also Ref.~\cite{tirtha-qxtasep} for universality in disordered TASEP.
-PNC gives the DW position in HD-DW phase:
+PNC gives the DW position